-In our Call for Applications last year we stated that, "The science and practice of tobacco control is a dynamic, rapidly evolving, and radically different field from that of just a few years ago."
-This actively changing landscape has continued unabated, both in the science and the practice of tobacco control.
-With the announcement by Philip Morris International at its shareholder meeting June of 2012 that they planned to introduce a low-risk cigarette by 2017, the vaporizing e-cigarette movement has gone mainstream with eyes on transforming the world.
-Louis Camilleri, PMI's Chief Executive Officer made this clear: "We are on the eve of what we all believe could be a paradigm shift for our industry, [these new products have] "the very real potential to not only be a game-changer, but also be the key to unlock several hitherto virgin territories, most notably the huge Chinese market."
+The science and practice of tobacco control is a dynamic, rapidly evolving, and radically different field from that of just a few years ago.
+Last year we trumpeted the announcement by Philip Morris International at its shareholder meeting June of 2012 that they planned to introduce a low-risk cigarette by 2017.
+The industry is evolving so rapidly that neither Altria nor Reynolds could delay until 2017; both launched their own e-cigarette products, Mark Ten and Vuse Solo, respectively, this year.
+Louis Camilleri, PMI's Chief Executive Officer words of last year are even more prophetic: "We are on the eve of what we all believe could be a paradigm shift for our industry, [these new products have] "the very real potential to not only be a game-changer, but also be the key to unlock several hitherto virgin territories, most notably the huge Chinese market."
 Indeed, tobacco may be an artifact of the 20th century; nicotine addiction in the 21st century will increasingly be through a host of new products, including orbs, sticks, lozenges, inhalers and e-cigarettes.
-All have crashed onto the market and there is little research on the immediate or long-term health effects of these products.
+Indeed, some securities analysts are predicting that e-cigarettes will surpass conventional cigarettes by 2023.